 Trump campaign adviser met with Russian intel operative

-In this Friday, July 8, 2016, file photo, Carter Page, then adviser to U.S. Republican presidential candidate Donald Trump, speaks at the graduation ceremony for the New Economic School in Moscow, Russia.
 A foreign policy adviser to Donald Trump's presidential campaign met with a Russian intelligence operative in 2013 and provided him documents about the energy industry, according to court filings.
+The Russian, Victor Podobnyy, was one of three men charged in connection with a Cold War-style Russian spy ring.

 Discussions